 - 3.1.1 The first SHLAA Methodology was adopted by the Council in October 2009 and subsequently updated in March 2013.
-In October 2013 there were further minor changes made to the methodology to reflect the introduction of the NPPF, the revocation of the RSS, and to provide clarification on some points within the previous methodology. - 3.1.2 Since the 2013 SHLAA Methodology was last reviewed further planning guidance was published by National Government in the form of the Planning Practice Guidance.
+In October 2013 there were further minor changes made to the methodology to reflect the introduction of the NPPF, the revocation of the Regional Spatial Strategy, and to provide clarification on some points within the previous methodology. - 3.1.2 Since the 2013 SHLAA Methodology was last reviewed further planning guidance was published by National Government in the form of the Planning Practice Guidance.
 As a result, Basildon Borough Council prepared a revised methodology which reflected the new guidance and allowed for the assessment of land for both housing and economic development.
 The revised methodology was subjected to a targeted stakeholder consultation during November and December 2014 and then endorsed by Cabinet on 5 March 2015. - 3.1.3 The Town and Country (Brownfield Land Register) Regulations 2017 then came into force and the methodology was updated to incorporate the methodologies together in one document.
-This latest HELAA and BLR Methodology 2017 can be viewed on the Council's website: www.basildon.gov.uk. - 3.1.4 This HELAA review is based on the adopted June 2017 Methodology.
+This latest HELAA and BLR Methodology 2017 can be viewed on the Council's website: www.basildon.gov.uk.